They say cash is king, and that’s never more true than when employers want to reward their team for a job well done.

 In addition to federal income tax, you also need to withhold:

-- Social Security and Medicare taxes.
-Collectively known as FICA tax, you need to withhold these taxes from the employee’s bonus check at the normal rate.
-For 2022, that’s 6.2 percent of the first $147,000 of earnings for Social Security and 1.45 percent of earnings (with no cap) for Medicare.
+- Social Security and Medicare taxes: Collectively known as FICA tax, you need to withhold these taxes from the employee’s bonus check at the normal rate.
+For 2023, that’s 6.2 percent of the first $160,200 of earnings for Social Security and 1.45 percent of earnings (with no cap) for Medicare.
 For any earnings over $200,000 for single filers ($250,000 for joint filers), you have to withhold 0.9 percent for the Additional Medicare Tax.

 - Any applicable state or local taxes: If your employees work in an area with state and/or local income taxes, you will need to withhold the applicable state and local taxes on their bonus check.
 Some states have a special supplemental withholding rate, and some allow employers to withhold taxes on bonuses at the same rate as regular pay.
-For example, for 2022, New York requires employers to withhold 11.70 percent from supplemental pay, and New York City’s bonus tax rate is 4.25 percent.
+For example, for 2023, New York requires employers to withhold 11.70 percent from supplemental pay, and New York City’s bonus tax rate is 4.25 percent.
 You can check with your state’s revenue department to find out if your state has a special bonus tax rate.

 - Federal and state unemployment taxes: Bonuses and other supplemental wages are also subject to federal unemployment (FUTA) and state unemployment (SUTA) taxes at the same rate used for other compensation.